frisok/offer/README.md

 - From the root of the project run: `docker-compose up` This will start 2 Postgres databases and the frontend application
-- Then from the target directory start the backend application: `java - jar offer-1.0.0.jar`
+- Then start the backend application: `java -jar ./target/offer-1.0.0.jar`
-- In a browser go to http://localhost:4200
+- In a browser go to http://localhost:9000
 - Sign with user name 'user' and password '123userabc'